hindu-comm/mail_stream_advaita-l/2014/02/MuktikA_Upanishad_Mu/243__Sujal_Upadhyay.md

 > > in
 > > > Yog VAsisTa too.
 > > >
-> > > ​SrI VidyAraNya svAmI has also cited Amrit Bindu Upanishad 1 and 18 in
+> > > SrI VidyAraNya svAmI has also cited Amrit Bindu Upanishad 1 and 18 in
 > > > PanchdaSI 1.4.45-46.
 > > >
 > > > P. 1.4.45 = Amrit.
 B. Up.
 1